 - Low impact

-The low impact and non-toxic nature of these paintballs means that they are a great match for entry level players, light recreational players, and kids.
+The low impact and non-toxic nature of these paintballs mean that they are a great match for entry-level players, light recreational players, and kids.
 The paint is safe to reach even the most sensitive parts of the body without causing any damage, it can simply be washed off or wiped away.